Akshajk3/SPH-Water-Simulation/README.md

-# FLIP-Water-Simulation
+# SPH-Water-Simulation
- A FLIP Water Simulator Made using C++ and SDL2
+ A SPH Water Simulator Made using C++, SDL2, OpenGL, and ImGui